-Given that the Program provides the match for FEMA PA, IA and HMGP projects, project closeout will need to occur in coordination with COR3 and FEMA.
+Given that the Program provides the match for FEMA PA and IA projects, project closeout will need to occur in coordination with COR3 and FEMA.
 Since FEMA programs traditionally take longer to close-out than HUD CDBG-DR projects, PRDOH will work with COR3 to develop processes that show which funded projects have no future work and that no audit or open issues remain.
 PRDOH will solely determine if all the requirements for a specific project have been completed and if project closeout should occur.
 Entities are responsible for timely submission of closeout documents.

-For instances where one subrecipient agreement includes multiple projects, each individual project will be closed out upon its individual completion.
-The agreement cannot be closed out until all projects contained therein are closed.
-Ultimately, the NFM Program as a whole will be closed out only after all subrecipient agreements are closed.
+Each individual project will be closed out upon its completion.
+The SRA will be closed out once the budget is insufficient to cover additional PWs, if requested by a Subrecipient, upon SRA expiration, or due to any other reason specified in the SRA or the Program Guidelines.
+Ultimately, the NFM Program as a whole will be closed out only after all SRAs are closed.